flo-l/rust-sliding_windows/README.md

 It's worth to note that it does **not** copy elements, which makes the code relatively performant.

+As a consequence it violates the Iterator protocol slightly.
+It is not possible to have two Windows into the data available at the same time.
+This is checked during runtime.

 The backing storage is a ```Vec```, so this Iterator adaptor is not ideal for very large windows (>20 elements or very huge elements).

 I'd happily accept a PR to implement the same functionality with a ```VecDeque``` or similar, see this [issue](https://github.com/flo-l/rust-sliding_windows/issues/2).